github/codeql/change-notes/1.24/analysis-cpp.md

   the following improvements:
   * The library now models data flow through `strdup` and similar functions.
   * The library now models data flow through formatting functions such as `sprintf`.
+* The security pack taint tracking library (`semmle.code.cpp.security.TaintTracking`) uses a new intermediate representation.
+This provides a more precise analysis of pointers to stack variables and flow through parameters, removing false positives and adding true positives in many security queries.